KomodoPlatform/Documentation.rst.old/docs/source/cc/contracts/dilithium/introduction.rst

 	}

 The ``"destpubtxid"`` value here can be thought of as the Dilithium address.
 The handle and ``-pubkey=`` address used to registered to it are tied to this Dilithium public key, ``PKVcJ9qdMr5kFxLXTvCwqtk8Z9ukHUmCjg``.
+..
+FIXME

 The Dilithium keypair can later be changed.
 Currently, the ``-pubkey=`` address associated with the handle cannot be changed.

 Now we can send some coins t->q using the ``send`` rpc command.
 The paramters must be ``<handle>,<destpubtxid>,<amount>``.